-The Potential Impact Of Artificial Intelligence On Healthcare Spending — from 5 to 10 % ( $200 billion to $360 billion annually) [executive summary]
+What is the Economic Case for Artificial Intelligence On Healthcare Spending?
+From 5 to 10 % ( $200 billion to $360 billion annually) [executive summary]

 National Bureau Of Economic Research